JM3DP/SimpleUpgradeScript/README.md

 Please note that this script, at the time of writing this, will not reboot your system.
 If you would like to automatically reboot, add the following line under sudo apt clean:

-  # Reboot the system
+  ># Reboot the system
-    reboot now
+   > reboot now

-  NOTE: Adding the reboot command will not automatically start any services that aren't scripted to start on reboot.
-Please verify and adjust your services accordingly!
+  **NOTE: Adding the reboot command will not automatically start any services that aren't scripted to start on reboot.
+Please verify and adjust your services accordingly!**

-  Thank you for using my script, I do hope it will be helpful to some!
+  *Thank you for using my script, I do hope it will be helpful to some! -Justin*